GunnarDearringer/RingKings/README.md

 # Ring Kings

 Ring Kings is a simple Amazon affiliate website showcasing popular boxing gear.
-The website lists a few recommended products with links to Amazon using your affiliate tag.
+The site lists curated products with affiliate links and now features a more polished design using Google Fonts and styled buttons.

 ## Running Locally